 If you’re planning to visit Dartmouth in South Devon then you’re in for a treat.
 We fell in love with the Medieval streets and stunning coastal views of this historic UK town long before we moved here.
 It’s incredible that we now get to call this gem on the South West coast home.
 As someone who has lived and breathed Devon life for five years now, I thought I’d share our favourite things to do in Dartmouth with kids.

 Things to do in Dartmouth, England

 Dartmouth is a Devon town on the River Dart that is steeped in maritime history.
 Its Medieval streets are full of delights – you could easily lose a day wandering through the timbered buildings, cute alleyways and sampling local delicacies from independent traders.

 However, as a mum I know this isn’t always that fun for children.
-So, what’s there to do for the kids?
+So, what’s there to do in Dartmouth for the kids?

 Here’s a selection of things to do in Dartmouth with kids from theme parks to Devon steam trains and walks – it’s a small Devon town with plenty to offer.